vipulnaik/diet-exercise-health/profile-information/health-profile.md

-While the official reference interval for homocysteine is 0 to 14.5 umol/L, the ideal range is around 6 to 8 umol/L, with some efforts to increae it starting when it consistently reads below 6, and efforts to decrease it starting when it consistently reads above 8.
+While the official reference interval for homocysteine is 0 to 14.5 umol/L, the ideal range is around 6 to 8 umol/L, with some efforts to increase it starting when it consistently reads below 6, and efforts to decrease it starting when it consistently reads above 8.

 My readings so far suggest my homocysteine is mildly elevated relative